r14git/webtest/README.md

 Automatically build a Docker Image on Docker Hub from this Repository
 ---------------------------------------------------------------------

+WORK IN PROGRESS

+Note: the resulting automatically built image is not yet tested (in the moment, I believe that it will not work, since it has 4 MB instead of the expected 8 MB; Looks like the nginx SW download failed?

+--

 Sign up for Github and Docker Hub, if not already done.

 Fork this git repository (button on the upper right), if not already done.